cs-soc-tudublin/sysadmin-challenges/challenge-01/README.md

 We store all NGINX config files in `/etc/nginx/sites-available`, with sub directories for each society, club, or purpose.
 At the root of the `/etc/nginx/sites-available` directory are 2 templates, a redirect template and a reverse proxy template.

-## Redirect Template
-These allow you to set a domain, and then set what domain to redirect to.
-We use that for `constitution.cspp.ie`, which redirects to our Google Doc with the constitution.

-## Reverse Proxy Template
-This 'proxies' the request from Golem to a certain port on a certain IP.

 Choose the one you think is correct and add it to the CSPP directory.
-Make the edits, ideally setting the subdomain to `challenge-01.[yourname]` Using symbolic links, link your new config file to `/etc/nginx/sites-enabled`.
+Expl Make the edits, ideally setting the subdomain to `challenge-01.[yourname].cspp.ie` Using symbolic links, link your new config file to `/etc/nginx/sites-enabled`.
 Test the NGINX confiogs and then run certbot to generate a new certificate for your new subdomain.

-This should make the site available on the internet!
-You can check by going to `challenge-01.[yourname].cspp.ie` in a web browser.
+You will need to look up how to do this.

+# Completion Criteria
+Challenge 01 available at `challenge-01.[your name].cspp.ie`